vintheweirdass/assistbot/README.md

-:warning: WARNING: THE `/help` COMMAND STILL IN REWRITE, SO IT DOSENT WORK FOR NOW
+:warning: WARNING: THE `/help` COMMAND IS STILL IN REWRITE, SO IT DOSENT WORK FOR NOW
 # assistbot
 Hi, this is my own bot.
 Its a rewrite from my closed-source Discord.js bot under the same name